junowilderness/mathjax/README.txt

 1. Place the "mathjax" folder in your "modules" directory (e.g. sites/all/modules/mathjax).

-2. Enable the MathJax module under Administer >> Site building >> Modules.
+2. Enable the MathJax module under Administration >> Modules.

 3. Test it by adding a LaTeX formula between '$' in any node body (e.g. $2 + 2 = 4$).